Prep report: Muskie girls pull away from Davenport West

 The Muskies scored just eight points in the first quarter and trailed an upset-minded Davenport West squad, which earlier this season snapped a 60-game losing streak.

-A 22-point second quarter righted the ship, however, and the Muskies never looked back on their way to a 64-43 victory.
+A 22-point second quarter righted the ship, however, and the Muskies never looked back on their way to a 64-43 victory at West High School.

-Zoey King scored led Muscatine with 18 points, including 13 in the second half as the Muskies pulled away.
+Zoey Long led Muscatine with 18 points, including 13 in the second half as the Muskies pulled away.

 In the first half it was Emily Woepking and Madi Peterson who shouldered the scoring load for Muscatine (4-2).
 Woepking scored nine of her 16 before intermission and Peterson totaled 10 of her 12 before the break.